junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Navy SEAL Chief Petty Officer William “Bill” Mulder (Ret.)
+This Act may be cited as the “Navy SEAL Chief Petty Officer William "Bill" Mulder (Ret.)
 Transition Improvement Act of 2019”.

 ## § 2.
 TAP defined